sorenammd/dashboard/README.md

 # Admin Dashboard

-  This is a MERN admin dashboard for Ecommerce
+This is a management dashboard for e-commerce platforms

 ![image](https://user-images.githubusercontent.com/107199800/209166023-81d8a495-25e4-423c-b4f4-609fc6637eb5.png)